hydrology-tep/documentation/source/apps/wois_app.rst

 WOIS Access
 -----------

 To access WOIS CloudToolBox through the Hydrology Exploitation Platform, the user has to sign-in using **EO-SSO**.
 To learn more about the User Profile and the sign-in operation please consult the section **"User Profile"** of this Documentation.
+WOIS VM is accessible via VNC.
+To learn more about this consult the section **"ESA CloudToolbox"**.

 Select Data to use on WOIS
 --------------------------

 The Data Selection to use inside WOIS is also done within the Hydrology Exploitation Platform.
 To learn more about how to select Data and how to save Data as a package please consult the section **“Data”** of this Documentation.

-After to save Data as a package, the user should have a URL, containing the datapackages information, which can paste inside QGIS in order to make the Data available on the Virtual Machine where WOIS is installed.
+After to save Data as a package, the user should have an API Key, which can paste inside HEP Plugin in order to make his Data available on the Virtual Machine where WOIS is installed.

-A QGIS plugin to get HEP Data on the VM was developed and the figure below explains how to open it.
+A QGIS plugin (HEP Plugin) was developed and the figure below explains how to open it.

 .. figure:: ../includes/open_data_plugin.png
 	:figclass: img-border